 English language ability must meet or exceed a 90 TOEFL examination with a section score of 20 for listening, speaking, writing, and reading.
 Candidates must successfully complete a telephone interview in order to establish the necessary fluency.
 The telephone interview is waivable at the discretion of the Assistant Dean of Enrollment.

 Download the Duquesne University School of Law LL.M. application via www.LSAC.org or here.
 The application deadline is April 30 for entry in August of that year.
 Applications cannot be considered until all application materials are received.

 - Official TOEFL score report (indicating a score of 90 or above)

 - Official transcript of all law school work, indicating degree conferred

 - Letter of recommendation

 Office of International Programs

 If accepted, the LL.M. program staff will work closely with you, in cooperation with the Office of International Programs, concerning visa and other international student issues.
 LLM students must provide financial documentation showing their ability to pay for the cost of attendance in order to receive a visa.

-Read about the Foreign Lawyer LL.M.
+Learn more about the Foreign Lawyer LL.M.
 Degree.